mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

    of this exercise?

    Note that this exercise is for learning only.
-You won’t need to write this function in Octez.
-Indeed, a helper function which does exactly that is provided in the extended standard library of Octez.
+You won’t need to write this function in Mavkit.
+Indeed, a helper function which does exactly that is provided in the extended standard library of Mavkit.

 -  Make your ``map`` function tail-recursive.